miachm/aws-client-vpn-linux/README.md

 ## How to use

 ### Use a prebuilt container
-1. CloseDownload your AWS VPN client profile into a directory and rename it as "vpn.conf"
+1. Download your AWS VPN client profile into a directory and rename it as "vpn.conf"
 2. Build the dockerfile: docker build . -t vpn:latest
 3. MV the "launchVPN" into your path (ex: /bin/launchVPN)
 4. Everytime you want to execute.
 Type in the command line: "launchVPN"